quicbit-js/qb-json-tokv/readme.md

     callback   A function called for each token or each key/value pair.

         src         the buffer being parsed
-        koff        index of key start (inclusive) in current object, in arrays koff is -1 klim        index of key limit (non-inclusive) in current object, in arrays koff is -1 tok         integer token representing the type encountered.
+        koff        index of key start (inclusive) in current object, in arrays koff === klim klim        index of key limit (non-inclusive) in current object tok         integer token representing the type encountered.
 In most cases, token is the ASCII of the first character encountered.  'n' for null, 't' for true, '{' for object start.
                     The TOK property defines these token codes by name: